Eomm/form-auto-content/README.md

   field2: ['value2', 'value2.2'] // array are supported too!!
 })

-myForm.getPayload() // return a string in application/x-www-form-urlencoded format
+myForm.payload // Stream of the string in application/x-www-form-urlencoded format
-myForm.getHeaders() // return a JSON with the `content-type` field set
+myForm.headers // JSON with the `content-type` field set
 ```

 ### `multipart/form-data`